-As the number one Massachusetts based solar installer, we will make sure your system is designed to provide the maximum amount of renewable energy for your home, and that you properly qualify for the 2020 tax credit for solar panels, as well as any battery storage system you choose to include in your solar plans.
+As the number one Massachusetts based solar installer with more than 4,400 solar installations, we will make sure your system is designed to provide the maximum amount of renewable energy for your home, and that you properly qualify for the 2021 tax credit for solar panels, as well as any battery storage system you choose to include in your solar installation plans.

 *DISCLAIMER: While this blog post discusses solar tax credits and filing your returns, you should ALWAYS consult your tax professional for your specific situation.
 We do not assume responsibility for your tax situation or credits.

-Get power backup for less, by using the Federal Solar Tax Credit in 2020 for your solar battery storage installation.
+Get backup power for less by using the 26% Federal Solar Tax Credit in 2021 for your solar battery storage installation.
 Get a free quote by calling 617-858-1645 or you can contact us here.